fvales/CordApp---Loan-Application-Management/README.md

   <img src="https://www.corda.net/wp-content/uploads/2016/11/fg005_corda_b.png" alt="Corda" width="500">
 </p>

 # Problem Statement

-Implement a CorDapp to digitize the process of loan application approval based on a credit check.
+* Implement a CorDapp to digitize the process of loan application approval based on a credit check.
-A finance agency sends loan applications to a Bank.
+* A finance agency sends loan applications to a Bank.
-The Bank checks the credit worthiness of the borrower through a credit rating agency and accordingly approves or rejects the loan.
+* The Bank checks the credit worthiness of the borrower through a credit rating agency and accordingly approves or rejects the             loan.
-The CorDapp should help to maintain a trail of all the activities happening for a loan application.
+* The CorDapp should help to maintain a trail of all the activities happening for a loan application.
-Communication between Bank and credit rating agency or any data exchanged between Bank and credit rating agency should remain private to Finance Agency.
+* Communication between Bank and credit rating agency or any data exchanged between Bank and credit rating agency should remain            private to Finance Agency.
-Finance agency should not see what Bank and Credit rating agency communicate.
+* Finance agency should not see what Bank and Credit rating agency communicate.

 # Operations

- Markup : * Finance Agency should send the loan application to the bank which contains Individual name/company name and amount (Loan                  Amount).
+* Finance Agency should send the loan application to the bank which contains Individual name/company name and amount (Loan                 Amount).
 * Bank should receive the application and forward it to Credit rating agency to check the eligibility of loan applicant/                    loan application (Example CIBIL score of an applicant).
 * Credit rating agency should respond back to bank with the eligibility of the loan application.
 * The credit rating agency could check loan eligibility through an Oracle service.
 * Bank should receive the eligibility and decide whether to lend the loan, acknowledging its response to the Finance agency.
 * Finance agency should be able to see approved loan applications.
-Hint: Check use of queryable states to filter vault                     states with specific field values.
+Hint: Check use of queryable states to filter vault                     states with specific field values

 # CorDapp Template - Kotlin